arkajitmandal/SemiClassical-NAMD/README.md

    - spinpldm-half: The Spin-Mapping PLDM approach, but with our in-house approximation.
 Works perfectly if starting with an initial electronic state that is a pure state |i⟩⟨i| (you could start from a super position state, but you have to hack into this code to do that).
    - spinpldm-focused: The Spin-Mapping PLDM approach, approximated.
 Good for short-time calculation and to get a general trend for longer time.
    - sqc-square: The Symmetric Quasi-Classical Approach, with square window.
 Better than MFE.
 Cannot use it for more than several electronic states.
+   - sqc-triangle: The Symmetric Quasi-Classical Approach, with triangle window.
+Better than sqc-square.

 The output file containing population dynamics is 'method-methodOption-modelName.txt', for the above input file it would be: